To understand the material in this lesson, you need to have an understanding of HTTP and HTTP API.

 request.send();

-It's extremely inconvenient to work with it and, in reality everyone used a wrapper from the jQuery library.
-There'll be more about this is in our lesson dedicated to jQuery.
+It's inconvenient, so everyone uses a wrapper from the jQuery library.
+There'll be more about this in our lesson dedicated to jQuery.

-With the advent of the HTML5 standard, a new mechanism for http requests appeared:
+With the HTML5 standard, a new mechanism for HTTP requests appeared:

-// example of a typical query using fetch
+// The example of a typical query using fetch

 // const promise = fetch(url[, options]);